 There are two types of implant-supported dentures: bar-retained and ball-retained.
 In both cases, the denture is made of an acrylic base that will look like gums.
 Porcelain or acrylic teeth that look like natural teeth are attached to the base.
 Both types of dentures need at least two implants for support.

-- Bar-retained dentures — A thin metal bar that follows the curve of your jaw is attached to two to five implants that have been placed in your jawbone.
+A thin metal bar that follows the curve of the jaw is attached to usually two or five implants that have been placed in the jawbone.
 Clips or other types of attachments are fitted to the bar, the denture or both.
 The denture fits over the bar and is securely clipped into place by the attachments.

 Each implant in the jawbone holds a metal attachment that fits into another attachment on the denture.
 In most cases, the attachments on the implants are ball-shaped (“male” attachments), and they fit into sockets (“female” attachments) on the denture.
 In some cases, the denture holds the male attachments and the implants hold the female ones.

 Implants commonly are placed in the jawbone at the front of the mouth because there tends to be more bone than in the back of the jaw even if teeth have been missing for some time.
 It is important to know that not in all cases is like that because when a tooth is lost, the area where the tooth went missing the bone start to get lost.
 Also, the front jaw doesn’t have many nerves or other structures that could interfere with the placement of implants, that’s what makes it the perfect place.